Tony Award for Best Revival of a Play

 The Tony Award for Best Revival of a Play has only been awarded since 1994.
 Prior to that, plays and musicals were considered together for the Tony Award for Best Revival.
-The award is given to the best non-musical play that has appeared on Broadway in a previous production.
+The award is given to the best non-musical play that has appeared on Broadway in a previous production, or which is determined to be a "classic" or in the historical or popular repertoire despite not having been produced on Broadway.
 The award goes to the producers of the play.
+In addition, as of 2019, authors (if living) are also eligible for the award for shows that are considered revivals but that have not previously appeared on Broadway.